Unique Features

 COMPETITIONS:

 Students are encouraged to work in collaborative teams and enter the many competitive contests available only to students.
 BIC faculty mentor students to repackage existing work for new audiences, build campaigns for new briefs, and transform classwork into competition level projects.
-The result is that BICsters have won numerous awards and recognition at The ONE Club for Creativity’s Young Ones, CMYK, the Zahn Innovation Center, 3% Conference, Young Glory, ARF ReThink, CCNY Grad Symposium, etc.
+The result is that BICsters have won numerous awards and recognition at The ONE Club for Creativity’s Young Ones, D&AD, Where Are All the Black People Pitches, the Zahn Innovation Center, CCNY Graduate Symposium, ARF ReThink, Jay Chiat Awards, Effies etc.